Cognitive Behavioural Therapy (CBT)

 CBT (or Cognitive Behavioural Therapy) is a talking therapy which encourages people to examine the way they view the world.
 This helps them gain insight into how they might unintentionally be creating problems for themselves.
 By ‘reframing’ their interpretation of experiences, no matter how long ago, they can – in the here and now – change they way they think, and consequently feel, about their lives.

 “At the heart of CBT lies the idea that our interpretations of our experiences are beliefs rather than facts, and as such may be correct or incorrect to varying degrees.
 When people hold unrealistic and negative beliefs about themselves or their experiences, an emotional upset will result.”
 (Cognitive- Behavioural Counselling in Action.
 Trower, Casey, Dryden.Sage 1988)

-This may seem like a very simplistic example, but the therapist’s job is to help people go deeper to find the thoughts, feelings and beliefs which really hold them back from enjoying their lives to the full.
-These ‘hot’ thoughts are going on in the background all the time without us noticing them, but by becoming aware of them we can challenge our patterns of negative automatic thinking and start to change them to something more helpful and useful.
-So whether it’s more confidence in ourselves, more control of our lives, or help with weight loss or addiction and other self-sabotaging behaviours, CBT can provide a useful method of working to change the way we think.
+This sounds a simplistic example, but the therapist’s job is to help people go deeper to find the thoughts, feelings and beliefs that hold them back from enjoying their lives to the full.
+These ‘hot’ thoughts play in the background all the time without us noticing them, but by becoming aware of them we can challenge our patterns of negative automatic thinking and start to change them to something more helpful.
+So whether it’s more confidence in ourselves, more control of our lives, help with weight loss or addiction and other self-sabotaging behaviours, CBT can provide a useful method of working to change the way we think.
 We can’t undo past experiences but we can change the way we look at them and the meaning we make of them in the present.

 Normally this would take about 6 sessions with the client practising in their daily lives.
 Sessions last for an hour and should be weekly to start with, moving to fortnightly later if necessary.